 Brown Betty Teapot

-Brown Betty teapots are steeped (get it? haha!) in history.
+Brown Betty teapots are steeped (haha) in history.

 Handmade in the UK since the 1600s, Brown Betty teapots are famous for their round shape, ability to retain heat, and for brewing a better cup of tea.